zephyrproject-rtos/zephyr/samples/net/sockets/echo_server/README.rst

 for incoming IPv4 or IPv6 packets (sent by the echo client) and simply sends them back.

-This sample is a port of the :ref:`echo-server-sample`.
-It has been rewritten to use socket API instead of native net-app API.

 The source code for this sample application can be found at:
 :file:`samples/net/sockets/echo_server`.